SamB440/Tale-of-Kingdoms/README.md

 Q: How can I help?
 A: To see what needs help with, check out the open issues.
 Clone the repository and make a merge request.

-Q: Will you be adding more to the mod?
+Q: Will you be adding more to the mod than the original version?
 A: Yes, we will be adding more to the mod.

 Q: Where can I donate?
 A: Thanks for the consideration.
 You can donate at my ko-fi page: https://ko-fi.com/samb440

 Q: What versions will it be for?
-A: As only a few people are working on it, only 1.16+ and Fabric will be supported.

-## Copyright
-Code is GNU GPL v3 unless otherwise specified in header of class file.

-All other content is subject to their own licence.
-Builds are All Rights Reserved by Convallyria.
-Music is All Rights Reserved by the author(s) and is subject to the terms made by the author(s).
+A: Only 1.21.1 is supported at this time.